frconor-ebook/meditations/_posts/2025-02-26-the-anniversary-of-the-first-communion-of-st-josemaríaapril-23.md

 ---
 layout: homily
-title: "The Anniversary of the First Communion of St. Josemaría--April 23"
+title: "The Anniversary of the First Communion of St. Josemaría–April 23"
 ---

 By Fr.
 Conor Donnelly